Background pattern

 Some patients have experienced the following side effects while taking Onglyza alone or in combination:

-• Unknown frequency (frequency cannot be estimated from available data): constipation, appearance of blisters on the skin (pemphigoid bullous).
+• Frequency not known (cannot be estimated from the available data): constipation, appearance of blisters on the skin (bullous pemphigoid).

-Some patients have experienced a small reduction in the number of a type of white blood cell (lymphocytes) detected through blood tests while taking Onglyza alone or in combination.
+Some patients have experienced a small reduction in the number of a type of white blood cell (lymphocytes) detected by blood analysis while taking Onglyza alone or in combination.

 Reporting of side effects

-• The active ingredient is saxagliptin.
+• The active substance is saxagliptin.
 Each film-coated tablet contains 2.5 mg of saxagliptin (as hydrochloride).

 • Tablet core: lactose monohydrate; microcrystalline cellulose (E460i); sodium croscarmellose (E468); magnesium stearate.

-• Printing ink: shellac; aluminium lake carmine indigo (E132).
+• Printing ink: shellac; aluminium lake of carmine indigo (E132).

-• The 2.5 mg film-coated tablets are pale yellow to yellowish, biconvex, round.
-They have “2.5” printed on one face and “4214” printed on the other in blue ink.
+• The 2.5 mg film-coated tablets are pale yellow to light yellow, biconvex, and round.
+They are marked “2.5” on one face and “4214” on the other, in blue ink.

-• The tablets are presented in aluminium blisters.
+• The tablets are packaged in aluminium blisters.

-• The 2.5 mg tablets are available in pack sizes of 14, 28 or 98 film-coated tablets in calendar blisters not pre-cut and 30x1 or 90x1 film-coated tablets in pre-cut single-dose blisters.
+• The 2.5 mg tablets are available in pack sizes of 14, 28, or 98 film-coated tablets in non-perforated calendar blisters and 30x1 or 90x1 film-coated tablets in perforated unit-dose blisters.

 AstraZeneca AB